dragon788/starter-python/README.md

 For Mac and Linux, environment variables can be set by opening a terminal window and typing the following three commands - replace all the characters after the `=` with values from your Twilio account:
 ```
+    # Since these are secrets, if you put a space in front before pasting some shells will avoid saving it to the history
     export TWILIO_ACCOUNT_SID=ACXXXXXXXXX
     export TWILIO_AUTH_TOKEN=XXXXXXXXX
     export TWILIO_PHONE_NUMBER=+16518675309